Prime Minister Stephen Harper delivers remarks in the House

 What We Do We host several major social events such as Thanksgiving Day Lunch, Canada Day Celebrations, Christmas party and a mixture of other events - generally on a bi-monthly or quarterly basis.
 We try to provide a mix of adult and family-oriented activities.
 Most events are conducted on a break-even basis.

 Our members recieve a Canada Club of Victoria newsletter, which includes notices of upcoming club activities and other informaiton we think would be of interest to our members.

 We provide club information via email to our members.
 Members can also be put on a second email list so that they will get any other Canadian information passed our way.

-Through our members and connections in the Victoria community, we try to pass on discounts or special offers to our club members.
+Through our members and connections in the Victorian community, we try to pass on discounts or special offers to our club members.

 Want to Join?
-If you are interested in joining click on the join button on the right and complete the membership application.
-Once you submit your application we will get back to you and provide information for paying.
+If you are interested in joining, click on the join button on the right and complete the membership application.
+Once you submit your application, we will email you our banking details for paying annual membership fees.